byroot/byroot.github.io/_posts/2025-01-12-optimizing-ruby-json-part-6.markdown

 #define option_given_p(opts, key) RTEST(rb_funcall(opts, i_key_p, 1, key))
 {% endhighlight %}

-I beleive at one point using `rb_funcall` may have been necessary because `opts`, wasn't always a real Hash, but these days were long gone, so Luke was able to replace it with a much more efficient version:
+I believe at one point using `rb_funcall` may have been necessary because `opts`, wasn't always a real Hash, but these days were long gone, so Luke was able to replace it with a much more efficient version:

 {% highlight c %}